precisely/gene-panel-curation/genes/IL12B.md

     Your IL12B gene has no variants.
 A normal gene is referred to as a "wild-type" gene.

-    # What is the effect of this variant?

     # How common is this genotype in the general population?

     <piechart percentage=81 />